-This adventure is led by our expert Survival and Tour Guide in the Caucasus countries Gilad Sade.
+This adventure is led by our expert Survival and Tour Guide in the Caucasus, Gilad Sade.

-Mr. Sade built this amazing trail after many journeys and an in depth research in the Caucasus region.
-He successfully established relations with the natives and local officials and secured permits to visit locations that are not open for the public.
+Gilad built this amazing trail after many journeys and in-depth research in the Caucasus region.
+He successfully established relations with the residents and local officials of Nagorno Karabakh, and secured permits to visit locations that are not open for the public.

-He also has several certificates in Survival Training and First Aid and has participated in several rescue mission in the Caucasus and the Middle East.
+He has several certificates in Survival Training and First Aid and has participated in several rescue mission in the Caucasus and in the Middle East.

 What is the language of the adventure?